iridium-browser/website/collections/_faq/07_updating _extensions.md

 ---
 title:	"Why do extensions not update automatically and why does the extension panel not fully work?"
 date:	2018-05-16 18:00
+faq-id:	updating-extensions
 ---

 Updating the extensions automatically does not work, as it would require a connection to the Chrome Web Store.